-There is no mold for what an ideal product team should look like.
+There is no mould for what an ideal product team should look like.
 What usually helps a product stand out in the market is its uniqueness, largely influenced by the team behind it.
 Excellence and expertise come in different forms.
-Building the right team can greatly influence how successful a business can be and it is essential a founder does the work necessary to give their business the chance to survive.
+Building the right team can greatly influence how successful a business can be and it is an essential component that should not be neglected.

 Building a product team comes after a founder has been able to lay out the foundation for starting or revamping their business; developing or pivoting its business model.
 The business model gives an overview of everything a business needs to be sustainable, the rationale of how a business creates, delivers, and captures value, and the building blocks of the business model canvas focus on the product, operations, growth, and finance.